 The original intention was to combine childcare and exercising with shopping etc. However in North Wales it rains almost continuously, there are lots of enormous hills ( we lived up one of them! ) and in those days we also lived a 14 mile round trip, from the nearest decent sized shop!
-The faint hearted cycle-shop-cycle forays became minimal, and soon along came the second child….. meaning all cycling trips ground to a permanent halt.
+The faint hearted cycle-shop-cycle forays became minimal, and soon along came the second child….. meaning the few cycling trips ground to a permanent halt.

 I took up running again!

-Around fifteen years later during an extended break, an opportunity for a teenage-free three weeks suddenly arose.
+Around fifteen years later during an extended break, an opportunity for a teenage-free two weeks suddenly arose.
 I mused, what could be done alone, with a very tiny budget, for that length of time, and also include many sights of the New Zealand South Island?

 Of course….I could try a cycling and wild camping tour….the seemingly perfect solution that would encompass all my holiday needs!